Skip to content

 THe first assault weapons bans

 “Assault rifle” is a military term that denotes a select-fire rifle that uses intermediate cartridges, such as the M16.
 Because they are capable of fully automatic fire, these firearms have been highly regulated since 1934.
-But it’s unclear where “assault weapon” — a policy term that usually describes a military-style, semi-automatic firearm like the civilian AR-15 — originated.
-Some say legislators in California first started using it in 1985 in connection with attempts to curb the rise in crimes committed with them.
-Others say the gun industry created the term a year earlier as a way to spark interest in military-style weapons.
+But the gun industry created the term “assault weapon” in 1984 to help market military-style semi-automatic firearms like the AR-15 to civilians.
+Lawmakers in California later adopted that terminology in connection with attempts to curb the rise in crimes committed with such firearms.

 In July 1989, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) released a memo discussing the differences between military-style weapons and weapons suitable for “sporting purposes,” i.e., hunting and target shooting.
 As the memo noted, some states place limits on how much ammunition a hunter can carry into the field because hunting ethically means dispatching the game animal as quickly as possible, negating the need for a semi-automatic weapon that can accept large-capacity magazines.